naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 The chapter is titled Natural Language Processing (NLP) because the *ClaimDescription* was analyzed in part with NLP techniques.
 NLP techniques range from overarching sentiment analysis, which describes the overall emotional content of a piece of text, to syntactic analysis, which breaks the text in sentences and tokens to be analyzed singularly. (see e.g. Google Cloud's natural language API at https://cloud.google.com/natural-language/docs/basics)

 Unfortunately, the full potential of NLP techniques could not be exploited because of two reasons.
 First, the descriptions were sometimes too short, ruling out e.g. sentiment analysis.
-Second, some descriptions had been distorted for data protection reasons to a point where they became hardly intelligible, e.g. "TO RIGHT LEG RIGHT KNEE".
+Second, for data protection reasons some descriptions had been distorted to a point where they became hardly intelligible, e.g. "TO RIGHT LEG RIGHT KNEE".
 Therefore, NLP was combined with simple text analysis to extract information from the claim descriptions.

 The descriptions were preprocessed as follows: First, stopwords were removed to reduce the noise in the data.
 The set of stopwords were taken from the nltk corpus.
 Second, the words were lemmatized using SpaCy, as well as stemmed using the SnowBall stemmer of nltk.
 Lemmatization reduces the word to its form that appears in the dictionary, stemming reduces the word to its root form.
 The former produces semantically meaningful word forms, whereas the latter may not.
 For example, the lemma of lacerated is lacerate, the stem form of lacerated, laceration or lacerate is lacer.

 Next, we introduced 3 categories: body part, type of wound, and accident cause.
 For each category we defined a list of words based on the dataset as well as our own judgment.
 The lists contained words like: ankle, knee, eye (body parts), strain, bruise, fracture (types of wound), slip, explosion, spider (accident cause).
-Moreover, we grouped these words based semantic similarity.
+Moreover, we grouped these words based semantic similarity in order to allow for potential inconsistencies in the labeling.
 For instance, face, cheek and jaw were clustered together.
+The rationale behind it is that a face injury may be very similar to an injury of the cheek or jaw.

-For each word in the lists as well as for each cluster, a new column was created and added to the dataset.
-The columns contained the number of occurences of the word or cluster(?).
+For each word in the lists, a new column was created and added to the dataset.
+The columns contained the number of occurences of the word in the claim descriptions.
+For each cluster, a new column was created as well.
+The value of these columns were 1 if any of the words in the cluster appeared at least once in the claim description, otherwise 0.
+All these numeric columns representing the claim descriptions were given as inputs to the model.

 ## Modelling with xgboost